National Educational Television: History

 Starting from 1962, the federal government took over the FAE's grants-in-aid program through the Education Television Facilities Act.

 In November 1963 NETRC changed its name to National Educational Television, and spun off its radio assets.
-Under the centerpiece program NET Journal, which began airing in fall of 1966, NET began to air controversial, hard-hitting documentaries that explored numerous social issues of the day such as poverty and racism.
+Under the centerpiece program NET Journal, which began airing in the fall of 1966, NET began to air controversial, hard-hitting documentaries that explored numerous social issues of the day such as poverty and racism.
 While praised by critics, some affiliates, especially those in politically and culturally conservative markets, objected to the perceived liberal slant of the programming.
 Another NET produced program begun in 1967, Public Broadcast Laboratory, produced similar complaints.

-In 1966, NET's position as a combined network and production center came into question when President Lyndon Johnson arranged for the Carnegie Foundation to conduct a study on future of educational television.
-The Carnegie Commission released its report in 1967, recommending educational television be transformed to "public television".
+In 1966, NET's position as a combined network and production center came into question when President Lyndon Johnson arranged for the Carnegie Foundation to conduct a study on the future of educational television.
+The Carnegie Commission released its report in 1967, recommending educational television be transformed into "public television".
 The new organization would be controlled by the nonprofit Corporation for Public Broadcasting (a corporation established by the federal government) and receive funding from the government and other sources.
-Under this plan, funds were to be distributed to individual stations and to independent production centers – which is what NET would have been reduced to under this plan.
+Under this plan, funds were to be distributed to individual stations and independent production centers – which is what NET would have been reduced to.
 The Ford Foundation, interested Educational Television Stations, and President Johnson supported the recommendations of the Carnegie Commission in the Public Broadcasting Act, which was signed into law on November 7, 1967.

 Replacement by PBS

 The Public Broadcasting Service (PBS) began as an entity in November 1969, with NET continuing to produce several programs and to be the name of the network.
 NET's production of NET Journal and Public Broadcast Laboratory continued to be liabilities amid accusations of partisanship funded by the government.
-Eventually, Ford and the CPB decided to shut NET down, to be replaced by PBS as the network distributing programming to stations, but, unlike NET, not directly involved in production matters, which had been perceived as the main source of the controversies surrounding NET.
+Eventually, Ford and the CPB decided to shut NET down, to be replaced by PBS as the network distributing programming to stations, but, unlike NET, it was not directly involved in production matters, which had been perceived as the main source of the controversies surrounding NET.
 Instead, local stations and outside suppliers would provide programming for the system, a model that endures to this day with PBS.
 In early 1970, both Ford and the CPB threatened to cut NET's funding unless NET merged its operations with New York City-area affiliate WNDT.
 NET agreed to do so.

-WNDT's call sign was changed to WNET on October 1, 1970 as the station and NET's merger was completed.
+WNDT's call sign was changed to WNET on October 1, 1970, as the station and NET's merger was completed.
 On October 5, PBS began network broadcasting.
 NET ceased to operate as a network from that point, although some NET-branded programming, such as NET Journal and NET Playhouse remained part of the PBS schedule (now produced by WNET) until the brand was retired 2 years later.
 Some of the programs that began their runs on NET, such as Washington Week and Sesame Street, continue to air on PBS today.